Gozala/workspace/pages/Service as a DAG.md

   } representation keyed

   type struct Put {
+    at IPLDPath
+    data Any
+  }

+  type struct Post {
+    at IPLDPath
+    data Any
+  }

+  type struct Delete {
+    at IPLDPath
+  }

+  type struct Get {
+    at IPLDPath
+  }

+  type Select {
+    at IPLDPath
+    limit optional Int
   }

   # Task is a UCAN that invokes single operation encoded
   # as capability